docker/docs/docker-for-mac/apple-m1.md

 - Kubernetes now works (although you might need to reset the cluster in our Troubleshoot menu one time to regenerate the certificates).
 - osxfs file sharing works.
 - The `host.docker.internal` and `vm.docker.internal` DNS entries now resolve.
-- We removed hard-coded IP addresses: it now dynamically discovers the IP allocated by macOS.
+- Removed hard-coded IP addresses: Docker Desktop now dynamically discovers the IP allocated by macOS.
 - We made a change that should improve disk performance.
 - The **Restart** option in the Docker menu works.